‘Goonies’ house for sale for $1.6 million

 Over the years, the current owner spent a lot of time and money restoring the home.
 The iconic house on a hill, with three bedrooms, two baths and a wraparound porch overlooking the Pacific Ocean, was the home of character Mikey Walsh.

 “This is not only nostalgia.
-This is a piece of cinematic history,” said Mike Schlute, the co-host of the Confused Breakfast Podcast, which focuses on film classics from the 1980s and ’90 and early 2000s.
+This is a piece of cinematic history,” said Mike Schulte, the co-host of the Confused Breakfast Podcast, which focuses on film classics from the 1980s and ’90s and early 2000s.

-Schlute describes it as “movies that you loved as a kid but then we talked about it with a modern eye.”

 Real estate agent Jordan Miller said that he invited the Confused Breakfast Podcast crew to come to the house to film and record inside the home.